11 Medical Website Design Tips to Convert New Patients

 Video has quickly become the preferred way to digest information online.
 According to Cisco, as early as 2019 85% of online traffic will be generated by videos.
 They also carry a substantially higher level of engagement as compared to images or text.

-Having videos of a provider explaining treatments or approaches to patient care on the website is a great way to not only increase site traffic but help to establish a level of trust before the patient every even books an appointment.
+Having videos of a provider explaining treatments or approaches to patient care on the website is a great way to not only increase site traffic but help to establish a level of trust before the patient ever even books an appointment.

 Make the videos no more than 60-90 seconds in length and make sure you add practice branding such as the logo and physician name to each video for brand continuity.